PRSA Confirms Data Breach Exposed Sensitive PII and PHI

 Upon discovering suspicious activity in their computer systems, PRSA began an investigation and took steps to contain the situation.
 It was determined that an unauthorized actor had gained access to PRSA’s server environment and copied a limited but sensitive amount of data.

-The breach exposed names, dates of birth, Social Security numbers, driver’s license numbers, passport numbers, financial account information, health insurance information, medical condition or treatment information, user names and access information, and student identification card numbers.
+According to the notice posted on PRSA's website, the breach exposed names, dates of birth, Social Security numbers, driver’s license numbers, passport numbers, financial account information, health insurance information, medical condition or treatment information, usernames and access information, and student identification card numbers.

 PRSA's response